TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 </script>
 ```

-This time, we have to send a `password` along too.
-We also send along a copy of what **we think** the current heroes are.
-It lets the server check if you're up-to-date.
-If you're out-of-date, it rejects you because you might be overriding newer data.
+This time, I have to send a `password` along too.

+I also send along a copy of what **I think** the current heroes are.
+It lets the server check if I'm up-to-date.
+If I'm out-of-date, it rejects me because I might be overriding newer data.

 ## Supporters